nasa/MLMCPy/docs/modular_separate_files_example.rst

   models = [model_level1, model_level2, model_level3]

-With a random input defined in Step 1 and multiple fidelity models defined in Step 2, MLMC can now be used to estimate the maximum displacement using the ``MLMCSimulator`` class.
+With a random input and multiple fidelity models defined, MLMC can now be used to estimate the maximum displacement using the ``MLMCSimulator`` class.
 Here, the modular functions are utilized to calculate the optimal sample sizes per level.

 Note ``epsilon`` is taken from the example found in the MLMCPy repo: